 Google first launched its Google Assistant as an exclusive to the first generation Pixel and Pixel XL handsets before setting it free for a wider variety of Android handsets, including many of this year's premium phones as well as more affordable fare from manufacturers such as Motorola and Nokia.

 Google also extended Assistant availability to handsets running on Android 6.0 ("Marshmallow") earlier in the year.

-Get the Samsung Galaxy S8 plus a bonus Foxtel Now subscription with Telstra from Telstra deals
+Get the new Samsung Galaxy S9 64GB for $109/month from Telstra deals

 Which phones will get Google Assistant?

 According to Google's announcement, the extension of availability for older Android phones extends to devices running Android 5.0 ("Lollipop"), although you'll have to be running the device with the language set to English if you're in the US, UK, India, Australia, Canada or Singapore, or Spanish if you're in the US, Mexico or Spain.